 What Capacity Ice Machine Do You Need?

 Using the chart below, you can determine that if you own a restaurant and you serve an average of 200 meals per day, you will need 1.5 lbs. of ice per meal.
 Simple multiplication will result in a total of 300 lbs of ice per day.
-Add 20% for overestimation which will help to account for any additional ice making needs, and your result will be 360 lbs. per day.
-You will need to make further calculations as to the times when you will need the most ice during the day and during the week to determine what size ice machine bin you will require.
+Add 20% for extra production, which will help take into account any additional ice making needs, and your result will be 360 lbs. per day.
+You will then need to further calculate the times during the day that you will need the most ice, and the days of the week that you will need the most ice, to determine what size ice machine bin you will require.

 What Shape Ice Will Work Best for You?

-You must also choose the shape you want your ice machine to produce either cubed, nugget-shaped, or flaked.
-Your ice needs will mostly likely require one type over another.
+You will also need to choose the shape you want your ice machine to produce.
+The choices are cubed, nugget-shaped, or flaked.
+Your ice needs will usually require one type over another.

 Cubed ice is generally preferred for most bars and restaurants as well as for bagging ice.
 These cubes are the ones you are most familiar seeing in mixed drinks and other beverages.
 Cubed ice comes in different cube sizes: full, half and regular, and they cool the quickest and melt more slowly than other types of ice, which can cut down on consumer consumption.
 They are the most preferred for large-volume commercial applications, including bagging and bulk cooling.

 Nugget-shaped ice has gained in popularity over the years for it's highly chewable appeal.
 It also melts slowly and is the ice of choice for the health care industry.
 It is commonly found in fountain beverages, blended cocktails, smoothies and salad bars or cold food bars.